-$$d{mean} = \int{i-1 < age < i+1} \int{i-1 < age < i+1} \cos\theta d\theta d\phi / \int{i-1 < age < i+1} \cos\theta d\theta d\phi, \qquad (2)$$ where the age, i, and 1 are in Ma.
+$$d{mean} = \int{i-1 < age < i+1} \int d\cos\theta d\theta d\phi / \int{i-1 < age < i+1} \cos\theta d\theta d\phi, \qquad (2)$$ where the age, i, and 1 are in Ma.
 The mean ocean depth and its standard deviation versus lithospheric age for the whole Pacific plate, and the northern, central and southern regions are shown in Figure 3a, 3b, 3c, and 3d, respectively.
 There are two important features in the results for the Pacific plate as a whole.
-First, the topography stops deepening with age at ~70 Ma (i.e., topographic "flattening").
+First, the topography stops deepening with age at ~70 Ma (i.e., topographic "flattening" which is used to refer the reduced topographic subsidence with seafloor age).
 Second, the standard deviations are non-uniform and are much larger (>1 km) for seafloor older than ~70 Ma (Figure 3a).
 If the topography is examined region by region, then it is clear that these features are largely controlled by the central region.
-For the northern region, the "flattening" does not start until ~85 Ma, and the standard deviation is uniformly small (generally <~400 m) also until ~85 Ma where it starts to increase significantly (Figure 3b).
+For the northern region, it appears that the "flattening" does not start until ~85 Ma, and the standard deviation is uniformly small (generally <~400 m) also until ~85 Ma where it starts to increase significantly (Figure 3b).
 The central region (Figure 3c) displays similar features as those for the whole Pacific plate, in particular the large standard deviations (Figure 3c).
 The southern region also shows a reduced topographic deepening with age at ~70 Ma and relatively large standard deviations for old seafloor (Figure 3d).
+Similar plots for unprocessed Pacific topography can be found in previous studies [e.g., Renkin and Sclater, 1988].